Connecticut protesters rally for education reform

-NEW HAVEN, Conn., Dec 3 (Reuters) - Thousands of protesters rallied in downtown New Haven on Wednesday, urging education reform to address a performance gap between the state’s richest and poorest school districts.
+NEW HAVEN, Conn.
+(Reuters) - Thousands of protesters rallied in downtown New Haven on Wednesday, urging education reform to address a performance gap between the state’s richest and poorest school districts.

 The rally was organized by groups including Connecticut Coalition for Achievement Now, which wants more public funding for inner-city schools, and policies that make it easier for parents to transfer children to charter and magnet schools.